 Energy efficiency is the least costly and most plentiful form of new energy the world has.

-We have invested in energy-efficiency efforts directed at reducing the amount of energy we use in our operations.
+We have invested hundreds of millions of dollars in energy-efficiency efforts directed at reducing the amount of energy we use in our operations.
 Every day, we achieve energy savings by taking actions ranging from upgrading steam traps and installing more efficient heat exchangers to constructing more efficient power plants.

 Developing Alternative Energy